pixel5/CountIRC/README.txt

 Name: CountIRC
 Author: Aaron Baxter

+CountIRC is a web application that displays the number of nicks online in a given IRC channel.

 HOW TO USE BIGBEN IRC COUNTER WIDGET

 1. BigBen must be in your channel.
 Contact TheCrittaC on Rizon to request the bot.